Jack Zduriencik: Education

 Zduriencik earned a bachelor's degree in education at California University of Pennsylvania, followed by a master's degree in physical education at Austin Peay State University.

-Personal
+Personal life

-Self nicknamed "Trader Jack", Jack is married to Debbie Zduriencik.
-They have one daughter, Kimberly.
+Self nicknamed "Trader Jack", Jack is married and has one daughter.
 He is also an alumnus of Sigma Tau Gamma fraternity.

 Zduriencik began working as the pre- and post-game co-host for the Pittsburgh Pirates on their flagship station KDKA-FM in 2016.